According to the very popular quote by Brian Halligan, “Just because you are the loudest, doesn’t make you right.”

 Which one should you choose?

 Choosing between digital marketing and traditional marketing depends on various factors such as your target audience, budget, and business goals.
 If your target audience is older and less tech-savvy, traditional marketing may be the best option.
-However, if your target audience is younger and spends a lot of time online, digital marketing may be the best way to reach them.
-If you have a limited budget, digital marketing may be the better option, as it is generally more cost effective than traditional marketing.
+Since, if your target audience is younger and spends a lot of time online, digital marketing may be the best way to reach them.
+If you have a limited budget, digital marketing may be the good option, as it is generally more cost effective than traditional marketing.

 In conclusion, both digital marketing and traditional marketing have their advantages and disadvantages.
 The best marketing strategy for your business will depend on your specific situation.
 Consider your target audience, budget, and business goals when choosing between digital marketing and traditional marketing.
 It may also be worthwhile to combine both methods to get the most out of your marketing efforts.